VIDEO REVIEWS

 Do I Need a More Powerful Drill to Use a Heavy-Duty Auger?

-If you are using earth auger bits with a diameter of less than 7” and are digging less than 12 inches into loose soil, then you will need an 18V – 20V drill at minimum.
-For larger heavy-duty augers and for use in more challenging soil conditions, we recommend a 60V drill.
+If you are using earth auger bits with a diameter of 5” or less and are digging less than 12 inches into loose soil, then you will need an 18V – 20V drill at minimum.
+For larger heavy-duty augers and for use in more challenging soil conditions, we recommend a 60V drill, however a 40V drill will work.
 For more information on how much drill power you need for your heavy-duty auger, check out this handy guide.

 What Safety Precautions Should I Take When Using a Heavy-Duty Auger?